 You may have a look at topics from previous Literature Seminar presentations by other students to find a suitable research topic for you, or contact your mentor to ask for guidance or lecturers of courses that have peaked your interest during your studies.

-Once you know what the topic for your research part is and who is going to supervise you, please send an email to info-compscieuni-koeln.de with the following details:
+Once you know what the topic for your research part is and who is going to supervise you, please send a copy of the signed form to

 Research projects and supervision from external institutions